Basque language

 Besides its standardised version, the five historic Basque dialects are Biscayan, Gipuzkoan, and Upper Navarrese in Spain and Navarrese–Lapurdian and Souletin in France.
 They take their names from the historic Basque provinces, but the dialect boundaries are not congruent with province boundaries.
 Euskara Batua was created so that the Basque language could be used—and easily understood by all Basque speakers—in formal situations (education, mass media, literature), and this is its main use today.
 In both Spain and France, the use of Basque for education varies from region to region and from school to school.

-Basque is the only surviving Paleo-European language in Europe.
-The current mainstream scientific view on the origin of the Basques and of their language is that early forms of Basque developed before the arrival of Indo-European languages in the area, i.e. before the arrival of Celtic, and Romance languages in particular, as the latter today geographically surround the Basque-speaking region.
-Typologically, with its agglutinative morphology and ergative–absolutive alignment, Basque grammar remains markedly different from that of Standard Average European languages.
-Nevertheless, Basque has borrowed up to 40 percent of its vocabulary from Romance languages, and the Latin script is used for the Basque alphabet.
+The current mainstream scientific view on the origin of the Basques and of their language is that early forms of Basque developed before the arrival of Indo-European languages in the area, i.e. before the arrival of Celtic and Romance languages, as the latter today geographically surround the Basque-speaking region.
+Basque grammar remains markedly different from that of Standard Average European languages, due to its agglutinative morphology and ergative-absolutive alignment.
+Agglutinative morphology refers to the fact that it is a language that is formed by stringing together morphemes (word parts) without significant changes made to their forms.
+Moreover, ergative-absolute alignment refers to a system in which the subject of an intransitive verb is treated similarly to the object of a transitive verb, while the subject of a transitive verb is marked differently.

 Names of the language

-In Basque, the name of the language is officially euskara (alongside various dialect forms).
+The endonym of the language varies depending on the dialect, although in standard Basque it is euskara.

 In French, the language is normally called basque though euskara has become common in recent times.
 Spanish has a greater variety of names for the language.
 Today, it is most commonly referred to as vasco, lengua vasca, or euskera.
 Both terms, vasco and basque, are inherited from the Latin ethnonym Vascones, which in turn goes back to the Greek term Οὐάσκωνες (ouáskōnes), an ethnonym used by Strabo in his Geographica (23 CE, Book III).

 The Spanish term vascuence, derived from Latin vasconĭce, has acquired negative connotations over the centuries and is not well-liked amongst Basque speakers generally.
 Its use is documented at least as far back as the 14th century when a law passed in Huesca in 1349 stated that Item nuyl corridor nonsia usado que faga mercadería ninguna que compre nin venda entre ningunas personas, faulando en algaravia nin en abraych nin en basquenç: et qui lo fara pague por coto XXX sol—essentially penalising the use of Arabic, Hebrew, or Basque in marketplaces with a fine of 30 sols (the equivalent of 30 sheep).